Tanaka Ks 10 in 2-hitter, Yankees blank Rays 3-0 to up lead

+NEW YORK (AP) — At the start of a tough week for his team, Masahiro Tanaka made things look easy on the mound against the Tampa Bay Rays again.

-NEW YORK (AP) — Masahiro Tanaka pitched a two-hitter with 10 strikeouts for his fourth major league shutout, and the New York Yankees beat the Tampa Bay Rays 3-0 on Monday night to increase their slim lead in the AL East.
+Tanaka pitched a career-best two-hitter with 10 strikeouts for his fourth major league shutout, and the New York Yankees beat Tampa Bay 3-0 on Monday night to increase their slim lead in the AL East.

+“You could tell he could smell the finish line,” Yankees manager Aaron Boone said.
+“Big-time performance to kick off this series for us.”

-DJ LeMahieu hit a two-run homer off Yonny Chirinos, and Cameron Maybin homered in his third consecutive game.
-That was all a dominant Tanaka (5-5) needed while throwing 76 of 111 pitches for strikes in his seventh complete game since coming over from Japan.
+DJ LeMahieu hit a two-run homer off Yonny Chirinos, and Cameron Maybin went deep in his career-high third consecutive game.
+That was all a dominant Tanaka (5-5) needed while throwing 76 of 111 pitches for strikes in New York’s first complete game since his gem at Tampa Bay last July.

 Edwin Encarnación received an enthusiastic ovation from fans in his Yankees debut after being acquired from Seattle in a trade late Saturday night.
 Batting fifth as the designated hitter, the veteran slugger went 0 for 4 with a strikeout his first time up.

+“It’s very exciting to wear the uniform,” he said through a translator.

-No matter.
-New York won the opener of a three-game series and moved 1½ games ahead of the second-place Rays.
+New York won the opener of a three-game series and moved 1½ games ahead of second-place Tampa Bay.
+Once the Rays leave town, AL West-leading Houston arrives for four games.

+Tanaka has won consecutive starts for the first time winning three in a row last September.
+He’s gone the distance seven times since coming over from Japan before the 2014 season.

+But in a bit of a surprise, he felt he got lucky in this one.

 Maybin, his days in pinstripes perhaps numbered, finished 3 for 3 with two singles.
 He homered leading off the fifth inning and scored on LeMahieu’s two-out shot in the third.